 Block Prints

 These are are linoleum block prints that are created by hand.
-I carve a block, roll ink onto it with a roller, lay paper on top of it, and print on a proof press or a treadle-operated 1909 Chandler and Price.
-Since each is a separate work of art, there is a little variation of texture in each print.
-All of these prints are limited editions, numbered and signed from me (paypal or venmo) or in my online store.
+I carve a block, roll ink onto it with a roller, lay paper on top of it, and print it on a proof press.
+Since I hand roll each color, there is a little variation of texture in every print.
+I keep the editions quite similar unless they're marked "ed. var." for a varied edition, which might contain several paper colors or inking choices.

 Faulkner's Trees